cran-task-views/Databases/Databases.md

   exploration and scaling to petabytes of data.
 It provides basic `r pkg("dplyr")` support by auto-generating SQL-commands using `r pkg("dbplyr")`.
+- The `r pkg("Hmisc")` provides a wrapper function `Hmisc::mdb.get()`
+  that uses the [mdbtools](https://github.com/mdbtools/mdbtools) utility to read from Microsoft Access database on Unix-alike systems.

 ### Non-relational databases